treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 You're unlikely to need these built-ins.
 There are sometimes really appropriate uses for a few of these, but you'll likely be able to get away with never learning about these.

-- `ord` and `chr`: these are fun for teaching ASCII tables and unicode code points, but I've never really found a use for them in my own code
+- `ord` and `chr`: these are fun for teaching ASCII tables and Unicode code points, but I've never really found a use for them in my own code
 - `compile`:
 - `exec` and `eval`
 - `slice`: if you're implementing `__getitem__` to make a custom sequence, you may need this (some [Python Morsels][] exercises require this actually), but unless you make your own custom sequence you'll likely never see `slice`